9 Ways to Improve Your Gut Health

 This is the perfect time of the year to ensure your digestive system is in tip top shape!
-Especially when you know that the strength of your immune system is largely dependent on your gut health – so here are Go Vita’s top tips to improve your gut and immune health:
+Here are Go Vita’s top tips to improve your gut and overall immune health.

 From a naturopathic perspective, people who suffer from tummy troubles are advised to avoid coffee, especially if they are prone to diarrhoea as caffeine stimulates the gut.
 Instead sip a cup of calming chamomile, it helps relax intestinal muscles, and alleviates stomach cramps, indigestion and bloating.
 Even just swapping out one coffee a day will have some benefits!

 There is nothing better for your digestive system than pure alkalised water – a lack of water will slow down your digestive system and make stools harder to pass.
 The best way to know if you’ve drunk enough water is by the colour of your urine – at the end of the day it should be almost clear!